 We are committed to running an open and democratic Council that regularly engages with people and communities.
 We will work to ensure that the people of Powys understand what services the Council provides.
 We want to make information easy to access, so that people can find what they need in ways that best suit their needs.
 We will monitor our services and our communications so that we are confident that we are sharing information with people quickly and effectively.
-We will support communities to help them co-produce solutions to meet their own needs where possible.
+We will support communities, whether it be our large towns or rural hamlets, to help them co-produce solutions to meet their own needs where possible.